-As research around the life-enhancing functions performed by our friendly flora continues to take center-stage, it would be remiss to not give due credit to the essential role that prebiotics play in improving and maintaining our overall health by sustaining our probiotic bacteria.
+As research around the life-enhancing functions performed by our friendly flora continues to take center-stage, it would be remiss to not give due credit to the essential role that prebiotics play in maintaining our overall health by sustaining our probiotic bacteria.

 At first glance, a single vowel seems to be the only distinction between the two words, but probiotics and prebiotics are actually quite different.
 You see, probiotics are living organisms, while prebiotics are indigestible fibers that provide nourishment for the probiotics—much like fertilizer for a garden.
 While probiotics often get all the attention, prebiotics also deserve their own time in the spotlight.